AsiaCobra/laravel-html-parser/README.md

 $ composer require seyyedam7/laravel-html-parser
 ```

 This package can be found on [packagist](https://packagist.org/packages/seyyedam7/laravel-html-parser) and is best loaded using [composer](http://getcomposer.org/).
-We support php 7.2, 7.3, and 7.4.
+We support php > 8.0.

 Basic Usage
 -----